-If you’re not familiar with hurricane popcorn, you can boil it down to this: popcorn with a Hawaiian Island flare.
-It’s buttery popcorn, sprinkled with furikake (a dried nori seaweed, salt and sesame seed mixture – you see it at Japanese restaurants sprinkled over rice) with Japanese rice crackers (called Arare) mixed in.
+There are so many delicious snack options out there these days, I thought I’d throw my hat in the game.
+If you’re not familiar with what Hurricane Popcorn is, you can boil it down to this: popcorn with a Hawaiian Island flare.
+It’s buttery, sprinkled with furikake (a dried nori seaweed, salt and sesame seed mixture – you see it at Japanese restaurants sprinkled over rice) with Japanese rice crackers (called Arare) mixed in.

-- 5 cups popped popcorn (one bag of microwavable popcorn or ½ cup popcorn kernels if you pop your own)
+- 5 cups popped popcorn (one bag of microwavable popcorn or if you pop your own, ½ cup of kernels)

 - 1 – 3 tablespoons of unsalted butter (just enough to make the furikake stick to the popcorn)